queryon/powerbi_notion_connector/README.md

 When doing this you can compile this code and make contributions using visual studio.
 All file edits will be made in `Notion.pq`

+Make sure your compiled file is in the correct directory `[Documents]\Power BI Desktop\Custom Connectors` More info can be found on that here https://github.com/microsoft/DataConnectors

 ## Usage

 Follow the [Queryon Youtube Video on our website](https://queryon.com/notion/) to set up this connector locally from the Exe version.